Lab 2 - C++, CMake & IDE

 include

-file and write some function into it - use the function from
+file and write a simple function in it. - Use the function from

 lib.hpp